Dean Petrich was born September 15, 1950 in Seattle.

 with two other fiddlers, the other fiddler told him about a piece of land

-Back in Seattle, Dean partnered with a man who was
+Back in Seattle, Dean partnered with Len Dawson, who was

 building composting toilets out of ferrous cement on Indian reservations.

-From this experience, Dean wrote Clivus Multrum and became a distributor.
+From this experience Dean wrote to Clivus Multrum and became a distributor.

-In 1977 he bought his own Clivus Multrum for the main waste system of his
+In 1977 he bought his own Clivus Multrum to be used as the main waste system for his

 future house on Whidbey Island.